Donate Sponsor

 10. Keep your cat in the garden

-If you would prefer your cat to stay within your garden boundaries you can get cat-proof fencing, and hedges along the perimeter can also help.
-But you may not be able to keep a determined cat contained, so ensure their microchip details are up to date in case they go missing.
+If you would prefer your cat to stay within your garden boundaries you can get cat-proof fencing.
+Hedges along the perimeter can also help.
+But you may not be able to keep a determined cat contained.
+Ensure their microchip details are up to date in case they go missing.

 11. Make the garden safe for other animals too